rsnodgrass/hassio-addons/matrix-audio-bridge/README.md

 * Some Xantech MX88 models use DB15 outputs on the rear, requiring a DB15 to DB9 adapter cable (PN 05913665).
 The pinouts of 05913665 are not currently documented ([possibly DB15-DB9 modem cable](https://www.aggsoft.com/rs232-pinout-cable/modem-db9-to-db15.htm)).
 These Xantech models have a DB9 RS232 port on the front which can also be used.

-While some amplifiers (e.g. Xantech and Monoprice) support expanding the number of zones by connecting two (or three) amplifiers together, the *Matrix Audio Serial Bridge* enables an "unlimited" number of amplifiers to be controlled via a REST interface, of any model.
+While some amplifiers (e.g. Xantech and Monoprice) support expanding the number of zones by connecting two (or three) amplifiers together, the *Matrix Audio Bridge* enables an "unlimited" number of amplifiers to be controlled via a REST interface, of any model.

 ## Installation